alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Off the top of my head, I can name several people smarter than me.
 (I met them in high school, and they've been better than me since.)
 I can name a few undergrads with first author publications.
-(They work in the same lab I do, but they've worked longer and harder than I have.)
-It's to the point where I base my self worth not on where I am in relation to others, but on where I am in relation to my own standards, because relative ranking will only leave you disappointed.
+(They work in the same lab I do, and they've worked longer and harder than I have.)
+I base my self worth not on where I am relative to others, but on where I am relative to my own standards, because from personal experience relative ranking will always leave you disappointed.
 Not everybody can be Elon Musk.
 That's not saying I do this successfully, but I try.

 The point is that when I surround myself with people better than me, I lose the